MetroModelingServices/metro_mce/README.md

 # Project Costing Workbook
 The project cost workbook calculates total project costs by type and Net Present Value.
 Instructions are on the first worksheet.

-# Visuals Workbook
-The visuals workbook takes as input the outputs of the benefits calculator and the project costing workbook, calculates BC ratios, and summaries the results in various forms.
-Instructions are on the first worksheet.

 # Visualization Dashboard inputs creation script
 The `create_mce_visual_inputs.py` script in the data_export folder creates the MCE visualization dashboard input